 Pombero lives in the woods, often in an abandoned house, and his primary targets are farmers and lonely women.

 He seduces women, impregnates them, and adds to his bloodline by having many hairy children.
-Pombero terrorizes farmers by scaring farm animals, stealing chickens, and scattering crops.
+Pombero terrorizes farmers by scaring animals, stealing chickens, and scattering crops.
 Please leave out sacrum, cigars, and honey gifts to keep him away.

 We also advise you not to chase after every beautiful sound you hear, as Pombero's talent is to imitate the sounds of forest animals and birds.